 But if you record guitars and basses with an amp and microphone, then you need to have some kind of isolation.
 In general, your recording room should be quiet and free from outside noise.

 Additionally what you can do is build a cabin for an amp.
 These are square boxes built with wood panels and you install some soft material inside.
 This type of amp cabin is really popular among home recording studio owners.
 It isolates amps and you get a clean sound.

 But for a home recording studio, sometimes it’s better to use guitar amp sims.
 There are tons of realistic-sounding plugins for guitars and basses.
 And you can find countless free or premium amp sims.
 You will have a great sound and avoid any interfering noise.

 5. Instruments And Accessories

 When you have a home recording studio, you likely have some instruments too.
 You may have a guitar, bass, or even drums.
 So, you need to find a place to put them.

-I don’t recommend real drums for small recording studios.
-They take a lot of space, you won’t be able to get a good sound because of the small space, and also you can use drum plugins and get a great sound.
+I would recommend acoustic drums for bigger recording studios because they take up a lot of space and you won’t be able to get a good sound in a small space.

-But if you have an acoustic or electric drum, then a corner is a great place to put it.
+But if you have an acoustic or electronic drum set, then a corner is a great place to put it.
 You can place it in the corner, opposite the wall from your workstation.